99%

 Keep Integrations Stateless

-As a general design principle it is always important to ensure the integrations are stateless in nature.
+As a general design principle it’s important to ensure integrations are stateless in nature.
 This means that no transactional information is shared between various client invocations or the executions (in case of scheduled services).
-If some data has to be maintained by the middleware due to a system limitation, it should be persisted in an external store such as a database or a messaging queue and not within the middleware infrastructure or memory.
-It is critical to note that as we scale, especially in the cloud, the state and resources used by each worker/node should be independent of the other worker.
-This model ensures better performance, scalability as well as reliability.
+If the middleware needs to keep some data because of a system limitation, it should be persisted in an external store such as a database or a messaging queue.
+It shouldn’t be stored within the middleware infrastructure or memory.
+It’s critical to note that as the system scales, especially in the cloud, the state and resources used by each worker/node should be independent of the other workers.
+This model ensures better performance, scalability, and reliability.